Viper (Madame Hydra): Powers and abilities

-Viper has no superhuman abilities but her strength, speed, reflexes, agility, dexterity, coordination, balance and endurance are on the order of an Olympic athlete.
+Ophelia Sarkissian's strength, speed, reflexes, agility, dexterity, coordination, balance and endurance are on the order of an Olympic athlete.
 She is a great swordsman and even greater marksman with most long range weapons, and has extensive training in hand-to-hand combat.
 Viper occasionally employs poisoned weapons with snake-motifs, such as venomous darts or artificial fangs filled with poison.
 She utilizes experimental weaponry, including a ring that enables teleportation, and in X-Treme X-Men, she made use of razor-sharp claw attachments apparently built into her gloves.
-A brilliant strategist and tactician with extensive combat tactical experience, Viper is highly skilled in the management of criminal organizations and very well connected in the international criminal underworld.
+A brilliant strategist and tactician with extensive combat tactical experience, Sarkissian is highly skilled in the management of criminal organizations and very well connected in the international criminal underworld.
 She is also a master of stealth and espionage.
 Perhaps her greatest strengths are her influence, the financial resources at her disposal due to her stature in organized crime, and an uncanny luck which has allowed her to cheat death in situations where lesser people would have died.
-Viper may or may not have supernaturally augmented longevity.
+Sarkissian may or may not have supernaturally augmented longevity.

-Viper is usually armed with various ray pistols and conventional handguns.
+Sarkissian is usually armed with various ray pistols and conventional handguns.
 She has also used various other special weaponry, including poison-tipped throwing darts, knives, and whips.
 She has sharpened and elongated canine teeth with hollows inside them.
 She keeps a special poison in them, to which she has an immunity.